Five Rivers MetroParks' Response to COVID-19

 Five Rivers MetroParks cares deeply about the health of its employees, volunteers and community.

-In its response to COVID-19, Five Rivers MetroParks is following directives and information from the Ohio Department of Health, Montgomery County Health Department and CDC.
+Five Rivers MetroParks continues to follow the directives and requirements from Governor DeWine, Ohio Department of Health, Public Health — Dayton & Montgomery County and CDC.
 MetroParks also is responding with the health and safety of its community, volunteers and employees top of mind.

-Current directives call for public gatherings to be limited to 10 people or fewer and for social distancing of at least six feet to be maintained.
-Anticipating these directives will remain in place for some time, Five Rivers MetroParks its extending select closures, cancellations, limitations and restrictions through Sept.
-30 or until further notice.
-Please note, however, these might change, depending on directives from the Ohio Department of Health and governor.
+Five Rivers MetroParks extended select closures, cancellations, limitations and restrictions will remain in place until further notice.
+Please note, however, these might change, depending on directives from the Ohio Department of Health, Public Health — Dayton & Montgomery County and governor.
 MetroParks will update this web page as the situation evolves.

 An overview of what’s open and what’s closed in Five Rivers MetroParks is below, and details about closures within specific MetroParks is at metroparks.org/alerts.

 The COVID-19 public health emergency is a serious and evolving situation.
 Extraordinary measures are needed to protect everyone’s health and safety during these extraordinary times.
 Five Rivers MetroParks thanks the public for its cooperation and understanding.

 - All Five Rivers MetroParks parks and trails are open from 8 AM to 10 PM April 1 through October 31.
 Admission is free.

 - All restrooms are open, and trash and recycling receptacles are available in high-use areas.

 - Five Rivers MetroParks’ 2nd Street Market resumed its outdoor market.
 Hours of operation each week will be on Saturdays from 9 AM to 1 PM, weather permitting.